ak-asu/ProjectIAM/demo/DEPLOYMENT.md

 ### Common Issues

-1. **Port already in use**: Make sure no other services are using ports 3000, 8000, 8080, 8545, or 27017
+1. **Port already in use**: Make sure no other services are using ports 3000, 8080, 8545, or 27017
 2. **Docker containers not starting**: Check logs with `docker-compose logs`
-3. **Schema not found error**: Verify the schema HTTP server is running on port 8000
+3. **Schema not found error**: Verify the backend API is running and schemas are accessible at http://localhost:8080/schemas/
 4. **Blockchain connection error**: Ensure Hardhat node is running on port 8545

 ## Clean Up